adobe-dmeservices/custom-metadata/README.md

 * Checkbox and Checkbox Groups
 * Switch and Switch Group
 * Radio Buttons
+* Structures
 * AEM Tags (special case just for Adobe Experience Manager)

 Other features include a read-only entries, section dividers, a built-in form editor, form definition file import and export, and the ability to use a URL as the location for the form.
 This last feature is ideal for Enterprise or group applications, where a DAM Manager posts the form to a common location and all users get the latest and greatest.

 Read the [User Guide](https://github.com/adobe-dmeservices/custom-metadata/wiki) for more details.
+If you use the panel, [please tell us about your experience on our user survey](https://survey.adobe.com/jfe/form/SV_4JwTFJEqTZreWNw)!

 Exchange link to panel: https://exchange.adobe.com/creativecloud.details.103752.html